Climbing a peak as tall as Mount Kilimanjaro requires a good amount of preparation.

-However, we strongly recommend longer routes like 8 day Lemosho or 9 day Northern Circuit for nearly everyone.
-Adding days to your climb will almost always improves your probability of summiting because it allows for more time to acclimatize.
+However, we strongly recommend longer routes like the 8 day Lemosho or 9 day Northern Circuit for nearly everyone.
+Adding days to your climb will almost always improve your probability of summiting because it allows for more time to acclimatize.

 Tanzania Entry Requirements